The smarter way

 To integrate the Checkout SDK, the library must be added to the Flutter application and initialized with the following parameters:

-Additionally, optional configurations such as the forms of payment to be accepted and the theme styling for the checkout interface can be specified.
+Additionally, optional configurations such as the to be accepted and the styling for the checkout interface can be specified.

 After adding the dependency, run the following command in the terminal to fetch the required packages: flutter pub get